By Latitude · Updated March 2026

 Best for: Production multi-turn agents

 For multi-turn evaluation specifically, Latitude supports simulation-based testing — running agents against synthetic conversation flows before deployment — and continuous scoring of production sessions against quality criteria.
 Context retention accuracy drops 15–30% in sessions exceeding 10 turns; Latitude surfaces these degradation patterns automatically rather than requiring manual session-by-session review.
+GEPA (an eval-optimization technique) and MCC-based alignment scoring are supported for teams that want to measure how accurately each eval predicts real failures, but they’re supporting details, not the core pitch.

 2. Braintrust